jiwonparkecon/jiwonparkecon.github.io/_pages/research.md

 Published Papers
 ----
-"Weakening Demographic Dividend in India: Exploring the Case in 1999-2019" (With Yoon Jae Ro) (Forthcoming). _Asian Economic Papers _
+"Weakening Demographic Dividend in India: Exploring the Case in 1999-2019" (With Yoon Jae Ro) (Forthcoming). _Asian Economic Papers._

 “Oursource to India: The Impact of Service Outsourcing to India on the Labor Market in the US” (2024). _Bulletin of Economic Research_ 76(1): 203–22. [[Link to Paper](https://onlinelibrary.wiley.com/doi/abs/10.1111/boer.12417)]